 5. PROGRESSIVE MUSCLE RELAXATION.

-    Focus on slowly tensing and relaxing each muscle group, starting from your toes and moving up.
+Focus on slowly tensing and relaxing each muscle group, starting with your toes and moving up.

-    Tobacco users are at risk for coronary artery disease, among other heart problems.
+Tobacco users are at risk for coronary artery disease and other heart problems.

 KNOW YOUR NUMBERS.

 Know the difference between good cholesterol and bad cholesterol.
 Then know where you stand.

 Of course, exercise is good for your heart, but research shows that lifting weights expands blood vessels and lowers resting blood pressure.

 When you’re feeling stressed, take six deep breaths in 30 seconds to lower your blood pressure by up to four points.